OpenBB-finance/OpenBB/guides/getting_started.md

 Python is one of the most used programming languages due to its simplified syntax and shallow learning curve.
 On top of this, it is highly used in data science and academia world (particularly on finance, economics or business related degrees).
-This is very important, as it is the first time in history that users - regardless of their background - can so easily add features to an investment research platform.
+This is very important, as it is the first time in history that users - regardless of their background - can so easily add features to an investment research platform.<br></br>

 The OpenBB Terminal provides a modern Python-based integrated environment for investment research, that allows an average joe retail trader to leverage state-of-the-art Data Science and Machine Learning technologies.
 As a modern